mosscoder/paint2train/README.md

 There are currently four primary functions:

-  - Generate tiles from larger contigous sources of multi-spectral imagery or other spatial data
+  - Generate tiles from larger contiguous sources of multi-spectral imagery or other spatial data
   - Pre-process tiles, generating normalized difference, edge detection, and neighborhood summary stats layers